Mickyvanzeijl/makerslab/about.md

 This semester, the Makers Lab at the Amsterdam University of Applied Sciences is your playground.

 ## Week 1-10: course work
 The first half of the minor focuses on experiments and tinkering.
 We’ll explore the wonderful world of DIY critical making and digital fabrication.
+We'll dive into a variety of topics with weekly assignments.

 ## Week 11-12: project work
 This second half of this minor program offers a unique opportunity to apply what you learned while working with a transdisciplinary team on a research project.
 You’ll rediscover the potential of traditional materials and techniques.
 You’ll learn how to use them in the context of high-tech crafts and sustainable fabrication.